-Precise orbits for the European Remote Sensing satellite (ERS-1) have been produced by the Center for Space Research in support of the U.S. World Ocean Circulation Experiment (WOCE) studies, as well as the NASA EOSDIS PODAAC at JPL, the NASA Oceans and Ice Pathfinder Data Centers at GSFC, Alaskan SAR Facility, and other scientific investigations requiring precise ERS-1 orbits.
+Precise orbits for the European Remote Sensing satellite (ERS-2) have been produced by the Center for Space Research in support of the U.S. World Ocean Circulation Experiment (WOCE) studies, as well as the NASA EOSDIS PODAAC at JPL, the NASA Oceans and Ice Pathfinder Data Centers at GSFC, Alaskan SAR Facility, and other scientific investigations requiring precise ERS-2 orbits.
 The precise knowledge of the height of an altimeter satellite is critical to maximizing the usefulness of the altimeter height measurements.
-Through improvements in the orbit determination procedures and models, a radial orbit accuracy on the order of 5 cm has been achieved using a combination of satellite laser ranging (SLR) and altimeter crossovers.
+Through improvements in the orbit determination procedures and models, a radial orbit accuracy on the order of 3 to 3.5 cm has been achieved using a combination of satellite laser ranging (SLR) and Precise Range and Range-rate Equipment (PRARE) tracking.